Leica M-E Typ 240 vs Sony A99 II

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M-E Typ 240 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A99 II (unlike the M-E Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M-E Typ 240 and the A99 II are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Leica and Sony.
+The M-E Typ 240 is a recent model that features in the current product line-up of Leica.
+In contrast, the A99 II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A99 II from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Is the Leica M-E Typ 240 better than the Sony A99 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.